rubyworks/indexer/DOTRUBY.md

 ### Load Path

-The load_path provides a list of paths within the project that the load system should search for scripts.
+The `load_path` field provides a list of paths within the project that the load system must search when loading scripts.

     load_path:
       - lib